michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-Develop_azure_storage-.md

 Selecting an SDK:
 * SQL API - utilize latest Cosmos DB SDK
 * MongoDB, Cassandra, Gremlin use current SDK's for thoses API's
-* Azure Table API leverage the currecnt Table Storage SDK
+* Azure Table API leverage the current Table Storage SDK

 Traditional Database scaling: vertically - upgrade CPU, memory etc. or Horizontal scaling - add new machine. <br/>
 to scale Cosmos DB we need to request unit.
 RU - a request unit encapsulates many of the resources needed for the database into a single unit.
 As a beseline, one RU is equal to a 1kb item read operation from a CosmosDB container.
 Resources which are encapsulated in RU's are processing power(CPU), memory and IOPS (input/output operations per second)